 488, 489.
 Special Topics in Exercise Science 1-3 credit hours.
 Recitation: 1-3.
 Laboratory: 0.
 Alternative Mode: 0.

 Course on special topics in exercise science or sport management.
 Offered in response to student demand or faculty interest and within the confines of faculty time.
 Open to juniors and seniors.
 Students cannot earn credit hours for this course and HHP 488, 489 when the topic is the same.

 490. Capstone in Sport Management (R)(W) 1 credit hour.
 Recitation: 1.
 Laboratory: 0.
 Alternative Mode: 0.
 A capstone course designed to review and synthesize knowledge and experience from previous coursework in the major.
 Assessment of the students' knowledge of history, issues, problems, and trends will be a focus.
 A major research project is required.
-Prerequisite: Senior SPO major; COM 100; WRI 101.
-(Spring)
+Prerequisites: ESS 211, 303, 310, 315, 316; Junior or Senior standing.
+(Fall)

-491. Capstone in Exercise Science (R)(W) 2 credit hours.
+491. Capstone in Exercise Science $(\mathbb{R})(\mathbb{W})$ 2 credit hours.
 Recitation: 2.
 Laboratory: 0.
 Alternative Mode: 0.

 Students will conduct original research utilizing background developed in the Professional Practice in Exercise Science.
 Students will be given assignments to encourage reflection on coursework throughout the major and evaluate career goals.
 This course will serve as the capstone experience for the major.
 Prerequisite: ESS 391; Senior status.
 (Fall)